arirawr/blog/_posts/2014-12-26-the-new-challenge.markdown

 layout: post
 title:  "The \"New\" Challenge"
 date:   2014-12-26 6:12:00
+excerpt: "Today, I'm leaving for New York City.
+While I'm out gallavanting and exploring, I decided to pursue some personal development.
+I'll be doing this through a set of daily challenges."
 ---
 It's almost the end of another year.
 Instead of getting nostalgic and thinking of the past, I'm taking full advantage of the time off and doing a full-reset.
 I'm moving in one direction - forward.
 How?
 Everything _new_.